 Card Games: Jass Group

 These are ace-ten games in which the highest two trumps are the jack (worth 20 points) and the nine (worth 14 points).
 Jass games originated in the Netherlands and are now widespread in Europe.
-Notable examples are Klaverjas in Holland, Belote in France, and Clobyosh (also known as Clob or Bela) which is popular in the Jewish communities of many countries.
+Notable examples are Klaverjassen in the Netherlands, Belote in France, and Clobyosh (also known as Clob or Bela) which is popular in the Jewish communities of many countries.

 - Klaverjassen (Netherlands)